blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ### What You *Don’t* Get

 - A standardized way to launch or structure content
-- Completion/pass/fail logic (you have to define it yourself)
+- Completion/pass/fail logic (you have to define it yourself, manually)
 - Cohesion — without strict implementation and significant development, an xAPI defined environment becomes a wild west of inconsistent data
 - Simplicity — implementing xAPI well requires significant dev effort and requires a ground up reimagining of instructional design